mounikaperi/java-spring-projects/README.md

   		getMin(): Returns the smallest number as a double, int or long depending on the type of the stream.
 If the stream is empty, returns the largest numeric value based on the type.
     		getMax(): Returns the largest number(maximum) as a double int or long depending on the type of the stream.
 If the stream is empty, returns the smallest numeric value based on the type.

+Working with Advanced Stream Pipeline Concepts:

+Linking Streams to the underlying data:

+	var cats = new ArrayList<String>();
+ 	cats.add("Annie");
+  	cats.add("Ripley");
+   	var stream = cats.stream();
+    	cats.add("KC");
+     	System.out.println(stream.count()); // 3
+      	- Streams are lazily evaluated.
+This means the stream isnt created on line 4.
+An object is created that knows where to look for the data when it is needed.
+       	- lne5, the list gets new element line6 stream pipeline runs.
+First, it looks at the source and then sees three elements.

+ Chaining Optionals:

+ 	- By now, you are familiar with the benefits of chaining operations in a stream pipeline.
+A few of the intermediate operations for streams are available for Optional.
+Suppose that you are given an Optional<Integer> and asked to print the value, but only if it is a three-digit number private static void threeDigit(Optional<Integer> optional) {
+    			if (optional.isPresent()) {
+	    			var number = optional.get();
+	       			var string = "" + num;
+		  		if (string.length() == 3)
+	     				System.out.println(string);
+	  		}
+	 	}
+	- It works, but it contains nested if statements.
+That's extra complexity. private static void threeDigit(Optional<Integer> optional) {
+   			optional.map(n -> "" + n).filter(s -> s.length() == 3).ifPresent(System.out::println);
+      -  Optional<Integer> result = optional.map(ChainingOptionals::calculator)' // Does not compile
+      		The problem is that the calculator returns Optional<Integer>.
+The map() method adds another Optional, giving us Optional<Optional<Integer>>
+	- Well that's not a good solution.
+The solution is to use flatMap() instead Optional<Integer> result = optional.flatMap(ChainingOptionals::calculator);
+   	- This one works because flatMap removes the unncessary layer.
+In other words, in flattens the result
+    	- Chaining calls to flatMap() is useful when you want to transform one Optional type to another.

+Checked Exceptions and Functional Interfaces:

+	- You might have noticed by now that most functional interfaces do not declare checked exceptions.
+ 	- However, it is a problem when working with methods that declare checked exceptions. import java.io.*;
+    		import java.util.*;
+      		public class ExceptionCaseStudy {
+			private static List<String> create() throws IOException {
+   				throw new IOException();
+       			}
+	  	}
+    	- Now we use it in a stream:
+     		public void good() throws IOException {
+       			ExceptionCaseStudy.create().stream().count();
+	  	}
+    	- The create() method throws a checked exception.
+The calling method handles or declares it. public void bad() throws IOException {
+       			Supplier<List<String>> s = ExceptionCaseStudy::create;
+	  	}
+    	- The problem is that the lambda to which this method reference expands does not declare an exception.
+The Supplier interface does not allow checked exceptions.
+     	- There are two approaches to get around this problem.
+One is to catch the exception and turn it into an unchecked exception.